sndrs/megalog/readme.md

 megalog.error("Something has gone wrong.");
 ```

-Markdown-style inline code snippets will be hightlighted (see image above):
+Markdown-style inline code snippets will be hightlighted:

 ```js
 megalog.error("`grunt kill-website` has been removed.");